Acrylic Pouring Guide for Beginners

-Fluid art or Pour art allows learning about materials, color density, and thus, great for experimenting.
+Acrylic Pouring is a fun method to create beautiful abstract art.
+You do not need any art background or prior art experience to do this painting.
 Even if you’ve never painted before, don't be shy to try, you will enjoy it!

 What is Acrylic Pouring or Fluid Art?